apsk14/semantic_scene_representations/README.md

 ```
 python ../train.py \
 --config_filepath "path to config_test_chair.yml"  \
---log_dir test_vanilla_1 \ # name of dir in logging root to save out the test time SRNs
+--log_dir srn_singleshot_test \ # name of dir in logging root to save out the test time SRNs
 --checkpoint_path "path to pretrained srn" \
 --overwrite_embeddings \ # indicates that we want to learn just the latent codes for the test time examples with the rest of the SRN fixed.
 --img_sidelengths 128 --max_steps_per_img_sidelength 10000 --batch_size_per_img_sidelength 4 \